This Viewer is No Longer Being Maintained

 For previous versions, see the list of release notes.

-Many thanks the Firestorm viewer team for providing the codebase for building the CtrlAltStudio Viewer upon and to Cinder Roxley for providing the Mac OSX installer.
+Many thanks the Firestorm viewer team for providing the codebase for building the CtrlAltStudio Viewer upon and to Cinder Roxley for providing the Mac OSX installers.
 Thanks also to other contributors per the viewer’s Help > About.